-Why you need to go through AUREC Migration & Mobility
+Why You Need To Use AUREC Migration & Mobility

-So I’ve shown you what to expect when applying for the partner visa to Australia.
-After having a chat with AUREC Migration & Mobility, here’s some of the reasons why you really need to strongly think about using them to help you secure this visa.
+I’ve shown you what to expect when applying for the partner visa to Australia.
+Here’s some of the reasons why you really need to strongly think about using them to help you secure this visa.

-1. Not only is the cost to apply for the partner visa so high, you’d be mad to risk it not getting approved.
-Like I said before, AUREC Migration & Mobility have a 100% success rate in securing your golden ticket to moving to Australia.
+1. Not only is the cost to apply for the partner visa so high, but you’d also be mad to risk it not getting approved.
+Like I said before, AUREC Migration & Mobility has a 100% success rate in securing your golden ticket for moving to Australia.

 2. I wonder whether my application would get approved now that immigration has become stricter with the applications.
 We didn’t have proof of financial bills or rental agreements in place back then because we were staying with Steve’s mum or we were travelling the world.